A Sales Budget Is Central to Effective Business Planning

 - Sales team quotas and motivations

-The sales plan is not etched in stone.
-Instead, view it as a line in the sand.
-It lives and breathes and loves to be updated with new information, which may support or derail previous thinking and plans.
+The sales plan is static and not concrete or etched in stone.
+It lives and breathes and loves to be updated with new information as environments and inputs change and progress.

 Overall, a sales plan can provide a very important directional and purposeful spreadsheet guiding the efforts of a business.

 If we use ArtCraft Pottery as our example, which comes from the article on Budgeting - How to Develop the Operating Budget, the following information can be used to develop the sales budget:

 The following is the information for quarters one through four for ArtCraft Pottery.
 The selling price per piece of pottery is $10.00.
 This forecast shows the sales budget for each quarter plus the total for the year.
 These are forecasted sales figures provided by the salespeople out in the field.

 |Unit Selling Price||X $10||X $10||X $10||X $10||X $10|